Dewalt-arch/pimpmykali/README.md

 # Revision 1.5.5 - Fix Responder Re-Enabled
   - Downgrade Responder (R) Function updated
     - ask_python39 function added: prompt before proceeding
+    - if python3.10 is found :
       - installs python3.9-full and python3.9-dbg
       - resymlinks /bin/python3.9 to /bin/python3
+    - if python3.10 not found proceeds with responder downgrade

   - New Menu item P - Fix Python3.9 (no prompt)
     - will install python3.9-full and python3.9-dbg